Hassan7900/Hassan7900/README.md

 # 💫 About Me:
 👨‍💻 Hello!
-I'm a Frontend & Mobile Developer<br>I specialize in HTML, CSS, JavaScript, and Flutter, crafting responsive websites and cross-platform mobile apps.<br>Feel free to explore my repositories, and don’t hesitate to reach out for collaboration or discussion!<br><br>Fun fact<br>I can center a div with my eyes closed!
+I'm a Frontend & Mobile Developer<br>I specialize in HTML, CSS, JavaScript, TypeScript and Flutter, crafting responsive websites and cross-platform mobile apps.<br>Feel free to explore my repositories, and don’t hesitate to reach out for collaboration or discussion!<br><br>Fun fact<br>I can center a div with my eyes closed!
 (Well, almost 😄)

 ## 🌐 Socials: